Loading...

 PERSUASIVE WITH COURTS AND JURIES

-No two attorneys are alike.
-Two different attorneys can submit the same motion and have different results.
+No two judges are alike.
+Not realized by many attorneys and clients, judges don't enforce the law -- judges interpret the law.
+Two different judges can submit the same motion and have different results.
 Two different attorneys can have the same facts and reach different verdicts.
-A legal matter is similar to other contests such that it requires more than just knowledge.
-A successful attorney has an extensive skillset that includes ingenuity, finesse, quick-witted, wisdom, social-skills, psychology and great presentation skills.
+A legal matter is similar to other contests such that it requires more than just knowledge of the law.
+It's more than just the law -- it also involves emotions and courtroom politics.
+A successful attorney has an extensive skillset that includes emotional leverage, courtroom politics, ingenuity, finesse, quick-witted, wisdom, social-skills and great presentation skills.

 Decades ago, at Michael Devereux's first trial, his client was facing 8-10 years for several counts of cybercrime, drug possession, and ex-felon with a firearm.
 The client insisted on trial.
 At trial, the jury acquitted the client on all the cybercrime counts, the ex-felon with a firearm, but convicted the client on the drug possession.
 Client sentenced was reduced to 2 years.
 At Michael's second trial, the client was acquitted on all charges.
 Michael has never looked back.
 In fact in Michael's first federal trial, in front of a very tough federal judge, the client was acquitted much to the displeasure to the federal judge.
 Michael's success at trial is very impressive.